golemfactory/golem-docs/src/pages/docs/creators/ray/ray-on-golem-cli.md

 - `ray-on-golem start` launches `ray-on-golem`'s webserver and the `yagna` daemon to shorten the cluster spin-up time once you run `ray up` ([details](#ray-on-golem-start-stop)) later on
 - `ray-on-golem stop` stops `ray-on-golem`'s webserver and the `yagna` daemon.
 Use it when you are done with using ray for a while ([details](#ray-on-golem-start-stop))
 - `ray-on-golem status` gives you the basic information about running `ray-on-golem`'s webserver.
-- `ray-on-golem reputation [block|unblock]` gives you control over which nodes not to choose for your cluster
+- `ray-on-golem reputation [block|unblock|list]` gives you control over which nodes not to choose for your cluster
 - `ray-on-golem version` prints `ray-on-golem` package information.
 Please use it when reporting problems - it makes it easier for us to find and fix them.
 - `ray-on-golem network-stats golem-cluster.yaml` scans the network and offers information about available providers ([details](#network-stats))
 - `ray-on-golem webserver` starts the Golem requestor service, which acts as an interface between Ray and the Golem network, managing the provider nodes that constitute the Ray cluster.
 The command is invoked internally - either when you start it manually with `ray-on-golem start`, or automatically on `ray up`.
 In most cases, you don't need to use it explicitly on its own.